 Giving Back More Than We Take

-• 1% to global climate action through certified carbon offsetting
+We contribute to global climate action through certified carbon offsetting with Sustainable Travel International (STI).

-By investing directly in grassroots initiatives, we help protect endangered ecosystems and inspire communities to become the frontline stewards of the land they’ve lived with for generations.
+By investing in both grassroots and global initiatives, we help protect and restore endangered ecosystems while empowering communities to become frontline stewards of the lands they have called home for generations.

 Bwindi Forest, Uganda: From Displacement to Environmental Stewardship

-For the Batwa Indigenous people, the forest was once home, healer, and heritage.
-After their displacement from Bwindi in 1991, many Batwa lost their connection to this sacred ecosystem — and with it, the knowledge that had protected the forest for generations.
+For the Batwa Indigenous people, Bwindi Forest has long been home, healer, and heritage.
+After their displacement in 1991, many Batwa lost access to this sacred ecosystem—and with it, much of the traditional knowledge that had sustained the forest for generations.

 Our Work in Bwindi Includes: